 Overview

-Othello Avenue between Smyth Road and Pleasant Park Road is currently on the City of Ottawa’s waiting list for a Neighbourhood Traffic Calming (NTC) study to address speeding concerns raised by residents.
-This location qualifies for an accelerated study that the City is piloting since it is classified as a local road and is not on a key emergency response route (as identified by Emergency Services) or on a transit route.
+Othello Avenue between Smyth Road and Pleasant Park Road is under consideration for a Neighbourhood Traffic Calming (NTC) study to address speeding concerns raised by residents.
+This location qualifies for an accelerated study that the City is piloting due to its classification as a local road and not being on a transit route or key emergency response route (as identified by Emergency Services).

-The accelerated NTC study process would only consider simple measures such as speed humps which are among the most effective measures to reduce vehicle speeds along a roadway and can also be implemented relatively quickly compared to other types of traffic calming measures.
-For this reason, the benefit of the proposed accelerated NTC study process is that permanent roadway modifications to address speeding concerns can be implemented more quickly when compared to the regular NTC study process.
+The accelerated NTC study process only considers simple measures such as speed humps which are among the most effective measures to reduce vehicle speeds along a roadway and can also be implemented relatively quickly compared to other types of traffic calming measures.
+The benefit of the proposed accelerated NTC study process is that permanent roadway modifications to address speeding concerns can be implemented more quickly in comparison to the regular NTC study process.

-Speed humps are raised areas of the roadway, which cause vertical upward movement of traversing vehicles.
+Speed humps are raised areas of the roadway, which cause vertical movement of traversing vehicles.

 Pros